Relintai/rcpp_sample_simple_data_collector_app/Readme.md

 The main Application implementation is `app/ic_application.h`.

-The `main.cpp` contains the initalization code for the framework.
+The `main.cpp` contains the initialization code for the framework.

 The `content/www` folder is the wwwroot.